HyperKat/ws-navigator_0.5/README.md

   1. add responsive design to the menu css
   2. add language to empty labels/fields
   3. building a complete template for the modules
+  4. fix all bugs that we'll find

 Installation:
   1. backup template / joomla
   2. unzip folder
   3. zip the mod_wsnavigator folder and install it as joomla extension
-  4. You can choose in settings of the modul after installation:
+  4. After installation, choose root of scripts and styles optionin in modul-settings:

          No -> handle  all scripts and styles in the modul (standart)!
          Yes -> handle the scripts/styles in template root (move the files from modul path to template path)!

   5. add external styles fonts and images to your template root...
   6. build in wrapper in your template (see index.php in example folder)